EOFY sales 2026: Everything you need to know

 Dud products

-There's no point saving big bucks on a product if it's a dud.
+There’s no point saving big bucks on a product if it’s a poor performer and as mentioned above, we see plenty of duds mixed in with EOFY bargain stock.

-Whether you're buying a TV, headphones, a smart speaker or a home appliance, check CHOICE reviews before you buy to ensure you're getting a good deal and sign up for our alerts for the products to avoid.
+Whether you’re buying a TV, headphones, a smart speaker or a home appliance, check CHOICE reviews and sign up to our regular rundowns of products to avoid to ensure you’re getting a good deal.

 Extended warranties